-Property managers have been collecting rental references by phone for decades, recently by email with a template, and now via Snug’s efficient rental reference system.
+- Property managers have been collecting rental references by phone for decades, recently by email typically with a template questionnaire, and now via Snug’s efficient and transparent rental reference system.

 The key benefits are:

-- Comprehensive questions with objective and subjective questions
+- Comprehensive questions with objective and descriptive questions

-- Efficient to complete and share online securely
+- Efficient to complete and share online privately and securely

 - Traditional phone references still available when preferred by the manager

-Over 90% of rental references are completed online, with more than 40% done by Monday morning.
-More than 2500 property managers have submitted references on Snug so you’re in good company.
+- In many local areas, more than 90% of rental references sent via Snug are completed quickly online.
+Since launching in 2017, More than 39,000 agents have submitted references on Snug so you’re in good company.

 Objective and descriptive questions